 TELLURIDE, Colo.
-(March 29, 2018) – Last year, Wendy Brooks, local mother, grandmother, superstar volunteer, and founder of Telluride Academy was honored as the 2017 Citizen of the Year.
-Telluride Foundation created the Citizen of the Year award to honor individuals, like Wendy, who unselfishly make extraordinary contributions to the community.
-Nominations are now being accepted from the entire regional community for the 2018 award.
+(March 4, 2019) – Last year, Susan Rice, who some call “the Angel of Naturita” as well as beloved librarian, mother, grandmother, superstar volunteer, was honored as the 2018 Citizen of the Year.
+Telluride Foundation created the Citizen of the Year award to honor individuals, like Susan, who unselfishly make extraordinary contributions to the community.
+Nominations are now being accepted from the entire regional community for the 2019 award.

-After all nominations are in, past recipients of the award are responsible for evaluating all nominations and deciding on two finalists.
-Past recipients also help the Telluride Foundation Board select the ultimate 2018 winner.
+After all nominations are in, past recipients of the award are responsible for evaluating the nominations and deciding on two finalists.
+Past recipients also help the Telluride Foundation Board select the ultimate 2019 winner.

-The nomination form is posted on the Telluride Foundation’s website at https://telluridefoundation.org/wp-content/uploads/2018/03/Telluride-Foundation-Citizen-of-the-Year-Nomination-Form-2018.pdf.
+The nomination form is posted and must be submitted on the Telluride Foundation’s website at https://telluridefoundation.org/citizen-of-the-year/.
 Nominations are due by 5pm, June 4th, and anyone is invited to nominate a fellow community member.
 Nominators of the top two finalists will be asked to participate in short video as part of the final selection process.
 The video clips will be used by the selection committee to learn more about the nominees and bring to life their community contributions.
-The 2018 recipient will be announced after the Telluride Foundation’s summer board meeting in July, and a community celebration will follow.
+The 2019 recipient will be announced after the Telluride Foundation’s summer board meeting in July, and a community celebration will follow.
 Please contact Katie Singer at 970-728-8717 or email email@example.com with any questions.

 • Nominee must be a community member from the region, which includes San Miguel, Ouray, West Montrose counties and Rico.